FDio/csit/docs/job_specs/report_iterative/2n-clx/vpp-mlr-00.md

 1c AND 78b AND ndrpdr AND xxv710 AND drv_af_xdp AND ethip6-ip6scale20k-rnd
 2c AND 78b AND ndrpdr AND xxv710 AND drv_af_xdp AND ethip6-ip6scale20k-rnd
 4c AND 78b AND ndrpdr AND xxv710 AND drv_af_xdp AND ethip6-ip6scale20k-rnd
+##### ethip6-ip6scale200k
+1c AND 78b AND ndrpdr AND xxv710 AND drv_af_xdp AND ethip6-ip6scale200k
+2c AND 78b AND ndrpdr AND xxv710 AND drv_af_xdp AND ethip6-ip6scale200k
+4c AND 78b AND ndrpdr AND xxv710 AND drv_af_xdp AND ethip6-ip6scale200k
+##### ethip6-ip6scale200k-rnd
+1c AND 78b AND ndrpdr AND xxv710 AND drv_af_xdp AND ethip6-ip6scale200k-rnd
+2c AND 78b AND ndrpdr AND xxv710 AND drv_af_xdp AND ethip6-ip6scale200k-rnd
+4c AND 78b AND ndrpdr AND xxv710 AND drv_af_xdp AND ethip6-ip6scale200k-rnd
 #### avf
 ##### ethip6-ip6base
 1c AND 78b AND ndrpdr AND xxv710 AND drv_avf AND ethip6-ip6base